 Puppies naturally begin potty training themselves around 3 weeks of age.
 To jump-start their house training, we take advantage of their initiative and ultimately make it easier for their adoptive family to quickly and successfully complete their potty training.

 Because a puppy/dog doesn’t want to use the bathroom in his bed, he will get out of his bed when it is time to potty.
-So when the puppies are first learning to get out of their bed (at 2-3 weeks), we put newspapers right up to their bed and on the whole floor in their area.
-By doing this, anywhere they urinate or defecate, they are on newspaper.
+So when the puppies are first learning to get out of their bed (at 2-3 weeks), we put puppy pads (used to us newspapers) right up to their bed and on the whole floor in their area.
+By doing this, anywhere they urinate or defecate, they are on pads.

-Gradually we take away the papers that are closest to their bed.
-They then walk farther to get to the papers (naturally they don’t want to potty close to their bed).
-By the time your puppy is 8 weeks old, they usually are paper/pad trained to go about 8-9 feet from their bed.
+Gradually we take away the puppy pads that are closest to their bed.
+They then walk farther to get to the potty pad area (naturally they don’t want to potty close to their bed).
+By the time your puppy is 8 weeks old, they usually are potty pad trained to go about 8-9 feet from their bed.
 Their bed is in a wire crate (not a plastic travel type crate) that is just room enough for a bed (not big enough to be a bed/potty/feeding space).
 The reason is because if puppies are taught or left to potty in their crate, it can cause major toileting problems.
 For future successful house training, they need to understand and remember that their bed is separate from their potty area.
 Luckily this comes naturally for them.

-We train to both the papers and pads, so that you will have flexibility (to use newspapers or pads) until he can go outside to potty.
-Our recommendation is that you continue the house training until he has had his two shots (one at 8-9 and one at 15-16 weeks), and his immunity has taken over (about 2weeks after that 15 week shot).
-We recommend not taking him outside on the ground to potty until then because several canine diseases are airborne and some can last outside for up to 6 months or more.
+Our recommendation is that you continue the house training until he has had his two shots (one at 8-9 and one at 15-17 weeks), and his immunity has taken over (about 2weeks after that 15 week shot).
+We recommend not taking him outside on the ground to potty until then because several canine diseases are airborne and some can last outside for up to 6 months or more, some experts say that parvovirus can live in the ground forever.
 Parvo and distemper can both be fatal.

 To Prepare for Your Puppy’s Arrival